Resources for Military Ministries

-Faith communities are able to place orders free of charge as well, but are asked to distribute the donated items exclusively to Military Service Members and Veterans in order to honor the intent of the donors.
+Faith communities that have military ministries, and register with ABS, can place orders but are asked to distribute the donated items exclusively to Military Service Members and Veterans in order to honor the intent of the donors.
 On a limited basis, items are available to the family members of those who serve, and served, in the Armed Services.
 For instance, they can provide Bibles to wives of husbands who are serving and Children’s Bibles to their children.
 If a faith community has a Children’s club and a high majority are children of Military members, they can provide Bibles for the club.

 Information and resources to help Veterans receive the mental health care they’ve earned.
 Learn more

 The National Resource Directory provides online support and access to over 10,000 services and resources.
 Please visit: www.NationalResourceDirectory.gov.
 Check your particular state for any additional benefits that may be offered.

 Raw numbers on Religious Preference in the Military

 The AnswerRing is an educational device designed to easily and quickly help Combat Veterans recognize the post-deployment problems they are having, as well as to provide these men and women with immediate suggestions for how to start getting help.
 The device does not offer therapy, but it does help provide a simple, totally private way for Combat Vets to recognize when therapy may be a solution.
 The Combat Veterans AnswerRing system allows Vets to dial in one of many common problems; then dial in how this problem makes them feel; next, dial in what their reaction is to this problem; and finally, dial in what they think about doing as a result.
 This process covers a huge range of possibilities (117,000 different scenarios) in a matter of minutes and is totally private.

 Available at Amazon.

 Email us at firstname.lastname@example.org to know about upcoming opportunities to join the conversation.